Dasharo/docs/docs/unified/clevo/post-install.md

     After executing these steps, it should be possible to enable and disable the touchpad using the touchpad hotkey (Fn+F1) on the keyboard when using GNOME.

+    ### Touchpad multi-touch support

+    On NS7x an additional fix is necessary to enable multi-touch on Linux.
+Create a file `/etc/modprobe.d/blacklist-psmouse.conf` with the following contents:

+    ```bash
+    blacklist psmouse
+    ```

+    and then run the following commands:

+    ```bash
+    sudo depmod -a
+    sudo update-initramfs -u
+    ```

+    and reboot to use the new kernel.

     ### NVIDIA drivers

     If your device comes with NVIDIA graphics, proprietary NVIDIA drivers are